SongRoots Summer Camp - Aug 30th-Sept 3rd 2021!

 Admin and SongRoots Team Extraordinaire!

 Wendy is passionate about all aspects of music – organizing workshops, teaching, collaborating, and playing.
 From her living room to being onstage to time in the studio, Wendy sings, plays guitar, accordion, upright bass, ukulele and fiddle.
 She plays a broad variety of genres, ranging from Celtic, folk, gypsy jazz, Brazilian choro, to French café music, and western swing.
-Wendy has the great pleasure of teaching accordion, guitar, ukulele and fiddle to kids of all ages in Courtenay, BC.
+Wendy has the great pleasure of teaching accordion, guitar, ukulele and fiddle to kids of all ages in Courtenay, BC. **Wendy will also be joining Karla for the Distanced Duets Class!

 Karla Mundy started SongRoots in July 2013 and is beyond thrilled at how this dream has taken root and is growing.
 After going to (and loving) many music camps and workshops, Karla thought it would be wonderful to have an all vocal camp in Western Canada.
 At most of the camps that Karla went to, there would be large overflowing and happy singing classes and she could imagine that a whole camp dedicated to singing would be wonderful.
 SongRoots is a chance to dig deeper, expand repertoire and styles and focus solely on the voice with others who love to sing in an intensive setting on a beautiful island away from our busy daily lives!
-Karla loves the sense of community that has emerged from SongRoots and is delighted by the musical and personal growth that happens every year during (and beyond) these 5 magical days in July!
+Karla loves the sense of community that has emerged from SongRoots and is delighted by the musical and personal growth that happens every year during (and beyond) these 5 magical days!

 Your Voice, Your Song– A Singer’s Masterclass w/ Brian Tate and Michael Creber (max 8 singers)